psoukie/zipchord/README.md

 This tab allows you to change the typing and chord behavior to adjust how spaces and capitalization are handled around chords and punctuation.

 **Smart spaces**: The smart spaces--when enabled--ensure correct spacing around chords and punctuation.
 This means that spaces are added automatically if you haven't typed one manually, but the smart spaces are also dynamically removed if they are followed by punctuation or you type another space manually.
-Smart spaces can be enabled as follows:
+Smart spaces can be enabled to be inserted as follows:
 - **In front of chords**
 - **After chords**
 - **After punctuation**